 Current Customer Service Will Dictate Future Business

-You can be the best plumber in the business but if your customer service skills aren’t up to par, you’ll never have the business.
+You can be the best local plumber in the business but if your customer service skills aren’t up to par, you’ll never have the business.

 People tend to be much more forgiving of a mistake and accepting of the high cost of a job when dealing with a service-oriented professional.
 Any service representative will tell you to pick your battles.